frequency-chain/schemas/README.md

 ## Schemas

-### Wallet Addresses
+### Payment Addresses

-- Goal: Allow MSAs to list their wallet addresses, both from Frequency and other chains
+- Goal: Allow MSAs to list their payment addresses, both from Frequency and other chains
 - Payload Location Options
     - Itemized: Each piece of data is atomic
     - Signature Required: Creating or removing connecting addresses should require user sign-off